streamlit/docs/content/streamlit-cloud/get-started/index.md

 ## Explore your Streamlit Community Cloud workspace

 Congrats!
 You are now logged in and ready to go.
 If you are joining someone else's workspace you may already see apps populated in your workspace.
 If not, then you need to deploy an app!
-Check out our next section on how to [deploy an app](/streamlit-community-cloud/get-started/deploy-an-app).
+Check out our next section on how to [Deploy your app](/streamlit-community-cloud/deploy-your-app).
 If you need an app to deploy, check out our [example apps](https://streamlit-cloud-example-apps-streamlit-app-sw3u0r.streamlit.app/) that include apps for machine learning, data science, and business use cases.
 You can read more about connecting to someone else's workspace in [Connect GitHub](http://localhost:3000/streamlit-community-cloud/get-started/connect-github).

 ![Workspace](/images/streamlit-community-cloud/workspace-empty.png)

 You may also find that you already have multiple Streamlit Community Cloud workspaces.
 Streamlit Community Cloud automatically groups your apps according to the corresponding GitHub repository's owner or organzation.
 In the upper right corner you can see the workspaces you have access to.
-If your team has already launched apps, then you will see those apps in your workspace.
-Read more about workspaces [here](/streamlit-community-cloud/get-started/manage-your-app#app-workspaces).
+If apps have already been deployed from any of your repositories, then you will see those apps in your workspace.
+Learn more about [App workspaces](/streamlit-community-cloud/manage-your-app#app-workspaces).

 ![Switch workspaces](/images/streamlit-community-cloud/workspace-empty-switch.png)